Granther/tiny-dhcp/README.md

 - Nope, I'm not writing the server in complete accordance with RCFC's DHCP docs

 ### The Low Down
-- The server uses a Worker pool to accept, process and send.
+- The server uses a Worker pool to accept and send.